Dear Your Teen:

 Sincerely, A Confused Father

 You ask a very important and fair question.
 I understand your concerns.
 There is generally a big maturity difference between 15-year-old and 17-year-old girls and as you implied you are concerned that your daughter might be exposed to behaviors and peer pressure that she is not ready for.
-This is a legitimate concern.
-I agree with you that it is preferable for your daughter to spend the majority of her social time with same aged peers.
+When it comes to teenagers and friends, this is a legitimate concern.
+I agree that it’s preferable for your daughter to spend much of her social time with same aged peers.
 You could, however, consider getting to know some of these young women from camp and perhaps allowing your daughter to have the ones that you are comfortable with over to your house on occasion.
 When your daughter suggests that you don’t trust her, she is in fact correct.
 It would be a mistake to completely trust an adventurous and curious young teen.

 Barbara Greenberg, Ph.D., is a clinical psychologist and co-author of Teenage as a Second Language.
 Read more of her advice drbarbaragreenberg.com.